 Dancers entertain people by expressing ideas and emotions, usually to music, using body movements.

 Pay rates for dancers vary depending on ability, how often they work and what type of work they do.

 Pay rates for dancers vary depending on ability, experience, how often they work and what type of work they do.
 Work may be irregular, and many dancers rely on second jobs to make a living.

-- Contemporary dancers are usually paid per project or performance.
-Some dance companies, such as Footnote and the New Zealand School of Dance, employ contemporary dancers full-time.
+Contemporary dancers are usually paid per project or performance.
+Some dance companies employ contemporary dancers full-time.

 What you will do